 What was going on?
 This wasn't the original plan.
-How the hell was he going to get her inside without his men starting to suspect Tony and his pal?
+How the hell was he going to get her inside without his men starting to suspect?

 Dusty stood and nodded.
 "Put your boots back on."

 He moved to frisk Tony's partner.
 The guy winked at him.
 "Take your time, big guy."